coleifer/peewee/docs/index.rst

 * a small, expressive ORM
 * python 2.7+ and 3.4+ (developed with 3.6)
-* supports sqlite, mysql and postgresql
+* supports sqlite, mysql, postgresql and cockroachdb
 * :ref:`tons of extensions <playhouse>`

 .. image:: postgresql.png